 Reflect, today, upon your own honesty and integrity.
 When you speak to others, do your words flow from the truth alive within your heart?
 When God hears your words, does He see honesty?
 After a conversation, can you return to prayer and face your Lord in peace and with a clear conscience?
 If you struggle with honesty, know that it is honesty that produces integrity.
 Seek the goodness of integrity in your life and our Lord will help you to achieve it by becoming a person of truth who speaks from the heart.

-Lord, please make me pure of heart.
+My most honest Lord, please make me pure of heart.
 Help me to be a person of honesty and integrity.
 May the truth that You place in my heart be the basis of my actions and my words.
 May I speak with a clear conscience always speaking what You give me to speak.
 Jesus, I trust in You.